 On April 26, 2018, Indiva announced an exclusive license agreement with DeepCell, a Seattle-based technology development company focusing on material science, microfluidics and cannabinoid molecule discoveries.
 Pursuant to the license agreement, Indiva acquired exclusive rights in Canada to manufacture and sell DeepCell's complete line of products in exchange for payment of future royalties.
-Approval for the transaction was obtained from the TSX Venture Exchange on June 11, 2018.
-Indiva has prepaid USD \$1.5 million to DeepCell for prepaid royalties.
-As of December 31, 2019, the Company has not begun to manufacture DeepCell-branded products.
-Management is working towards launching products under the DeepCell License Agreement in late 2020.
+Approval for the transaction was obtained from the TSXV on June 11, 2018.
+Indiva has paid USD\$1,500,000 to DeepCell for prepaid royalties.
+As of June 30, 2020, the Company has not begun to manufacture DeepCell-branded products.
+Management is working towards launching products under the DeepCell License Agreement in late 2020 or early 2021.